-Since joining the firm in 2007, Mr. Bare has appeared before courts and administrative bodies throughout Illinois.
-He has briefed and argued appellate matters, handling appeals in the Illinois Supreme Court and the First, Second, Third, and Fourth Districts of the Illinois Appellate Court.
+He has handled appeals in the Illinois Supreme Court and the First, Second, Third, and Fourth Districts of the Illinois Appellate Court.
 Mr. Bare was part of the team that successfully defended on appeal in the Fourth District a trial court’s findings of several violations of the Freedom of Information Act and the Open Meetings Act by the Illinois Environmental Protection Agency and the Illinois Pollution Control Board, respectively, and, more recently, challenged in the Illinois Supreme Court the Pollution Control Board’s refusal to allow taxing bodies to intervene before it, all part of the process of certifying improvements as pollution control facilities entitled to preferential property tax treatment.
-Mr. Bare has successfully briefed and argued on behalf of a school district against a detachment and annexation petition, and also authored the successful brief on behalf of homeowners in support of their detachment and annexation petition.

-In the property tax arena, Mr. Bare represents public bodies before county boards of review, the Property Tax Appeal Board, the Department of Revenue, and the Pollution Control Board, regarding commercial and industrial properties.
-Mr. Bare worked on all phases of objections to tax levies under the Tort Immunity Act and, with Stuart Whitt, co-authored a related article on the use of risk management programs by public bodies in Illinois.
+In the property tax arena, Mr. Bare represents public bodies before county boards of review, the Property Tax Appeal Board, the Department of Revenue, and the Pollution Control Board regarding commercial and industrial properties.